Sh4d0w1337XD/Terminal-Twitch-Streamers/README.md

 Create new app in [dev.twitch.tv](https://dev.twitch.tv)<br>
 This gives you client-id and client-secret(choose public app)<br>
-Update tokens in both js and tokens.json files
+Update tokens in both js and tokens.json files<br>
 Modify PATH in start_tmux.sh and both js scripts so it can find tokens.json file

 Run the `start_tmux.sh` and it should work.